 I have worked from home since my big kid was born, so my children are well aware that the afternoon is a quiet time when I work.
 Sadly the nap days ended not that long ago, which was when I was the most productive (read my nap tips here)!

 I hope my real-life example of working within school hours shows you how achievable and easy it is.
 I’d love to know what you’re considering doing.
-To add some variety to your life, why not choose several different jobs to keep it interesting and to ensure you’ve always got money coming in.
+To add some variety to your life, why not choose several different part-time jobs to keep it interesting and to ensure you’ve always got money coming in.
 That way, you can decide where your specialty lies as well, and who knows where it will lead.
 Good luck!